The Growth of eSports & MMO Games

 The lack of PvP focus isn’t the only major issue most MMO games have to deal with.

-Let’s say a Massively Multiplayer Online RPG is centered on a competitive experience - there’s still the issue of loot, gear and permanent character progression.
+Let’s say an MMORPG is centered on a competitive experience - there’s still the issue of loot, gear and permanent character progression.
 Gathering loot and XP to improve your character’s abilities and traits is a staple in every RPG, but being stronger only because of an item you possess doesn’t work in sports.
 Simply put - it’s unfair.
 In every good eSports title, being better than your opponents means having a better strategy, reflexes and skills, not having a bigger sword.

 Blade and Soul is unique in the way it approaches its combat.
 Unlike in other MMORPG games, combat isn’t driven by statistics or loot, but by the player’s skill and reflexes, similar to online fighting games.